viveksinghggits/kreate/README.md

 More about kubectl plugins can be read [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).

 Download the `kreate` binary for your OS and ARCH and move the binary to the `$PATH` after renaming it to `kubectl-kreate`.
-And that's all, now you can easily use `kreate` with standard `kubectl` tool.
+And that's all, now you can easily use `kreate` with standard `kubectl` tool like shown below.

 ```
 kubectl kreate pvc my-claim --size 30 --dry-run=client -oyaml